DhyanMPatel/Js-Vnnovate/Mysql/intro.md

 ## Keys

+- There are mainly 2 type of Keys,

 1. `Primary Key`: It is a Column (or set of Columns) in a table that uniquely identifies each row.
 (Must `unique` and `NOT NULL` and Single in Table )
 2. `Foreign Key`: A foreign key is a column (or set of columns) in a table that refers to the primary key in another table.
    ```sql